5 Things You Need to Know About Product Life Cycles

 #4: What is the Ideal Life cycle for an Industrial PC?

-To give one absolute figure is tricky.
-The life cycle of a product depends on many factors, especially when we are talking about industrial computers.
+To give one absolute figure is tricky, especially when we are talking about an industrial computer’s life cycle.

 An embedded system meant for industrial use requires a greater level of support from the manufacturer than say, a personal computer.
 These systems deal with huge workloads and are often deployed in harsh environments that put each component to the test.
 As such, the life cycle of an industrial computer is always going to be lower than that of a domestic product.